 Using the table in Resource 1, carry out an audit of current practices in your school.
 This is for your benefit, so you do not need to show it to anyone.
 You are looking for evidence of how many and to what extent teachers are enabling student participation in their classes.
-You are encouraged to reflect on your own teaching as well.
 Be as honest as you can be.